 Extensive reedbeds, as an early successional natural habitat, have been lost from most natural wetland ecosystems.
 Consequently, the largest and most biodiverse reedbeds are now largely found in modified, intensively managed sites.
-Water management and vegetation management are necessary to maintain conditions for the persistence of reed- dominated vegetation.
+In these situations, water management and vegetation management are necessary to maintain conditions for the persistence of reeddominated vegetation, which in a natural system, as peat accumulated, would generally succeed to different wetland habitats, or would be maintained by dynamic riverine/coastal processes.
 The maintenance of a high water table is likely to be the main adaptation challenge.
 Management of the reed itself will need to be flexible in terms of timing and extent to respond to annual variations in ground conditions.

 Reedbed has suffered widespread loss due to drainage, agricultural improvement and abandonment over the last century, and the remaining areas are often small and fragmented.
 Measures to increase their size, restore more natural hydrological regimes, and connect them to other wetlands will play an important role in increasing the resilience of remaining sites.

 In addition, significant habitat creation and restoration will be required to replace sites lost to saline intrusion at the coast.
 Opportunities will arise for the restoration and creation of reedbed as part of sustainable drainage systems and flood defence schemes, although the value of these for the core 'reedbed' species may be limited, depending on size and quality.

-Some of the potential adaptation options for this habitat are outlined below.
+Some of the potential adaptation options for this habitat are outlined below:

-- Ensure appropriate management through cutting or grazing, combined with scrub management where required, to ensure that habitats do not develop into scrub or woodland. - Ensure management is sufficiently flexible to provide appropriate management under a range of growing and ground conditions. - Manage ditch networks to increase their capacity to store high flows and flood water and maintain water table height in periods of low flows. - Increase the heterogeneity of habitats on larger sites through varying management regimes to produce a range of age classes and areas of dead thatch. - Make best use of available water (and acquire new sources of suitable water where practical) to enable water tables to be maintained during the spring and summer. - Identify and protect areas within sites where the security of water supply will be assured in the future. - Where long term water availability is unlikely to be maintained, revise the objectives for the site and determine the most effective management options to facilitate change.
-For example, manage the site through cutting to facilitate the transition into a lowland fen type habitat, or allow and encourage scrub development and/ or undertake planting to move the site towards wet woodland, depending on local priorities and conditions. - Seek opportunities to replace or create reedbed when flood management schemes within river floodplains are being designed.
+- Seek opportunities to allow development of reedbed in its natural position through the restoration of large naturally-functioning wetland complexes. - Ensure appropriate management through cutting or grazing, combined with scrub management where required, to ensure that habitats do not develop into scrub or woodland. - Ensure management is sufficiently flexible to provide appropriate management under a range of growing and ground conditions. - Manage ditch networks to increase their capacity to store high flows and flood water, and to maintain water table height in periods of low flows. - Increase the heterogeneity of habitats on larger sites through varying management regimes to produce a range of age classes and areas of dead thatch. - Make best use of available water (and acquire new sources of suitable water where practical) to enable water tables to be maintained during the spring and summer. - Identify and protect areas within sites where the security of water supply will be assured in the future. - Where long-term water availability is unlikely to be maintained, revise the objectives for the site and determine the most effective management options to facilitate change.
+For example, manage the site through cutting to facilitate the transition into a lowland fen-type habitat, or allow and encourage scrub development and/or undertake planting to move the site towards wet woodland, depending on local priorities and conditions. - Seek opportunities to replace or create reedbed when flood management schemes within river floodplains are being designed.
 Significant reedbed creation will be required to replace sites lost near the coast.